LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 The pen-and-dice ritual is half the appealJournaling

-Your last notebook campaign died of admin at session 15AI, but only one that keeps a real record
+Your last notebook campaign died of admin at session 15An AI world with structured state

 You have 20 minutes a night and want the story to moveAI game master